Hackt1vator/applera1n/readme.md

 <h3 align"center">download applera1n and unzip it
 <h3 align"center">Connect your iphone
 <h3 align"center">Open a terminal and run sudo systemctl stop usbmuxd then run sudo usbmuxd -f -p
-<h3 align"center">Open a new terminal window and cd to the directory that applera1n was downloaded to.
+<h3 align"center">Open a new terminal window and cd to the directory that applera1n was downloaded to.(do not close the old terminal)
 <h3 align"center">Run bash install.sh
 <h3 align"center">Run git init -b main
 <h3 align"center">Run sudo chmod 755 ./*